 Nutrient-rich (i.e. polluted) coral reefs are not coral reefs for very long due to one factor–algal growth.
-Corals (especially reef-building corals) derive their fixed nitrogen not from the seawater but rather from an internal source–but we’ll get to that in a just a bit.
+Corals (especially reef-building corals) derive most of their fixed nitrogen not from the seawater but rather from an internal source–but we’ll get to that in a just a bit.

 Once upon a time, we didn’t think too deeply about aquarium microbiology beyond getting our systems “cycled” (i.e. populated with large colonies of obligately aerobic nitrifying bacteria), even if we were left with lots of nitrate; no ammonia/nitrite=no problem.
-Then, low-nutrient (e.g. low nitrate) systems became another way to go.
+Then, low-nutrient (e.g. low-nitrate) systems became another way to go.
 Now, low-nutrient systems are the way to go.
 This isn’t as much a new trend as it is a new capability; thanks to improved technology/husbandry practices, oligotrophic (very nutrient-poor) conditions are possible to maintain in aquaria.

 - Nitrate/phosphate removal

 A good many aquarists struggle to keep nitrate and phosphate levels in check.
 That is why so many would benefit from the use of R. palustris.
 This species safely removes nitrate in both aerobic and anaerobic conditions.
 Yes, same for phosphate.
 In so doing, it competes effectively with nuisance algae and prolongs the life of certain kinds of chemical filter media.
 It is faster-acting and easier to culture than true denitrifying bacteria (e.g. Thiobacillus).